chinamike65/hugo-tuolesi/content/book5/book5en.md

 Venerable Milarepa truly realized emptiness, and even so, when speaking of emptiness, it was difficult for him to express it.

-When others heard him talk about emptiness, they felt that what he said seemed to be gone.
+When others heard him talk about emptiness, they felt that what he said seemed crazy.

 There is something that clearly exists, but he says that there is no such thing.
 Everyone is thinking, what is the Venerable talking about?
 Can't understand.

 Guru Rinpoche also realized emptiness.
-When he talked about emptiness, everyone felt that Guru Rinpoche said that everything does not exist, the Dharma does not exist, the Buddha does not exist, and the Sangha does not exist.
+When he talked about emptiness, everyone felt that Guru Rinpoche said that nothing exists, the Dharma does not exist, the Buddha does not exist, and the Sangha does not exist.

-Everyone thought, since it doesn’t exist, what else should we practice?
+Everyone thought, since nothing exists, why should we practice?

 When Nagarjuna Bodhisattva talked about the Dharma door of emptiness, the dharma master who held views other than Madhyamika and Mind-only read Nagarjuna's Six Treatises and believed that Nagarjuna Bodhisattva was a person with wrong views.

-Because they believed that Nagarjuna said that Buddha, Dharma, and monks do not exist, so they scolded Nagarjuna: You are an outsider with wrong views, not a disciple of the Buddha.
+Because they believed that Nagarjuna said that Buddha, Dharma, and Sangha do not exist, so they criticised Nagarjuna: You are an outsider with wrong views, not a disciple of the Buddha.

-4. The merits of the Heart Sutra
+4. Power of the Heart Sutra

 "Overcoming All Misery"

 This is talking about the merits of the Heart Sutra.